-'We've elevated the concept of noise control to an art," says Dean Van Orsdel, noting the building's quieter east side compared to the west side that invites conversation in various collaborative workspaces.
+We've elevated the concept of noise control to an art," says Dean Van Orsdel, noting the building's quieter east side compared to the west side that invites conversation in various collaborative workspaces.

-"Up to 90% of learning happens outside the class- Here the learning spaces range from reflective, conroom, especially those skills students need to be templative places, what Van Orsdel calls "almost successful after graduation: the ability to think clear- cell-like spaces where a student can find refuge," ly, to communicate, articulate and persuade, to work to group spaces for active content sharing and crein groups and collaborate.
-This library is an academation.
-"We've elevated the concept of noise control ic hub where the learning that goes on after class to an art," she says, noting the building's quieter reinforces what they learned in the classroom and east side compared to the west side that invites helps students hone those essential skills," says conversation in various collaborative workspaces.
+"Up to 90% of learning happens outside the classroom, especially those skills students need to be ic hub where the learning that goes on after class reinforces what they learned in the classroom and helps students hone those essential skills," says conversation in various collaborative workspaces.
 Van Orsdel.

-The transformation begins with a relatively modest number of books-150,000-in open stacks for speaking in normal tones of voice.
+The transformation begins with a relatively mod- collaboration zones so students feel comfortable est number of books-150,000-in open stacks for speaking in normal tones of voice.
 On the east side, browsing.
-Another 600,000 books are available via an automated storage system beneath the library; tions.
-The library also offers several outdoor spaces, order a book online and it shows up in less than a including an amphitheater, an indoor café, outdoor minute.
+Another 600,000 books are available via an automated storage system beneath the library; order a book online and it shows up in less than a including an amphitheater, an indoor café, outdoor minute.
 Need more?
-There's nearly a million vol- patio, even a third floor reading garden. umes available digitally.
+There's nearly a million vol-patio, even a third floor reading garden. umes available digitally.